maniaplanet/matchmaking-lobby/README.md

 How can I make my own matchmaker function ?
 -------------------------------------------
 Long story short : you should make a class that implement the interface `ManiaLivePlugins\MatchMakingLobby\Lobby\MatchMakers\MatchMakerInterface`

+We have built some classes to help you doing this.